-There is no denying the fact that macOS is more efficient than other desktop operating systems including Windows.
+There is no denying the fact that macOS Monterey is more efficient than other desktop operating systems including Windows.
 But, that doesn’t mean the OS is without any quirks or pain-points.
-If the lack of a native feature to disable Turbo Boost seems annoying, the inability to check CPU temperature on Mac feels nothing less than a classy puzzle.
+If the lack of a native feature to disable Turbo Boost seems annoying, the inability to check CPU temperature on Mac feels nothing less than a classic puzzle.
 While Activity Monitor does offer a way to view how apps and other processes are impacting the CPU, GPU, energy, disk, memory, and network usage, the built-in task manager is still quite limited and lacks a clear cut feature to show the current temperature of CPU on macOS.
-But fret not, this is where third-party Mac apps come into effect.
+But fret not, this is where the terminal and third-party Mac apps come into effect.

 How to View CPU Temperature on macOS

 Before getting started with steps, let’s clear out a couple of fundamental questions!
+If you just want to jump ahead to the methods for checking CPU temperature on Mac, use the table of contents below to skip ahead.

 Why Do You Need to Track the CPU Temperature on Your Mac?